Styling Tips for Guys with Long Hair

 Novak does make one exception to her 8-to-12-week rule.
 If you have a lot of different layers in your hair, then you should get a trim every 6 weeks.
 You can wait 8 weeks between trims, but that’s pushing it.

 You don’t have to get a whole haircut to remove split ends and keep your long hair looking its best.
-Barber Surgeons Guild offers a Cleanup service for men who just need a little reshaping or trimming.
+Barber Surgeons Guild offers a services for men who just need a little reshaping or trimming.

 When you get a Cleanup, your master barber will talk to you about your styling goals.
 Then, he will trim your, shave the back of your neck, and add a blend of essential oils to help you relax while your hair gets rejuvenated.